-Various hermeneutical approaches to the witnesses of Revelation 11 yield widely different evangelical interpretations.
-The following quotes and their page numbers come from Gregory K. Beale, The Book of Revelation: A Commentary on the Greek Text, New International Greek Testament Commentary (Grand Rapids: Eerdmans, and Carlisle, UK: Paternoster, 1999); ETS paper by Grant Osborne, 1999 (author of The Hermeneutical Spiral); and Robert L. Thomas, Revelation: An Exegetical Commentary, 2 vols.
+Evangelicals see the witnesses of Revelation 11 is very different ways.
+The following quotes and page numbers come from Gregory K. Beale, The Book of Revelation: A Commentary on the Greek Text, New International Greek Testament Commentary (Grand Rapids: Eerdmans, and Carlisle, UK: Paternoster, 1999); ETS paper by Grant Osborne, 1999 (author of The Hermeneutical Spiral); and Robert L. Thomas, Revelation: An Exegetical Commentary, 2 vols.
 (Chicago: Moody, 1992, 1995).